Kainzor/Self-study/Terraform/README.md

 I will also be updating this readme file everytime I try out something and make a small document about my "todays" work and so on.

 <h3>#3 Entra!</h3>
 Today I started learning how to use terraform related to Entra ID, I managed to create users and groups and learn how to assign roles individually or add a role on a group.
-Things are working well it got a little bit complicated when it came to creating bulk users by using JSON file, I knew very little of JSON but doesn't look complicated, but for this practice I did take  advantage of using Copilot to help me out in creating a randomized JSON file with random names, I think it was a good practice.
+Things are working well it got a little bit complicated when it came to creating bulk users by using JSON file, I knew very little of JSON but doesn't look complicated, but for this practice I did take  advantage of using Copilot to help me out in creating a randomized JSON file with random names to use for creating bulk user project, I think it was a good practice.
 I only needed to specificy what fields was neccesary and then output it as a JSON file.